altairioffe/tinyapp/README.md

 ## Summary

-This repository is for TinyApp, a web app that shortens URL links into something more shareable.
+TinyApp, is a full-stack a web app that shortens URL links into something more shareable (like bit.ly).

-Made by [Altair Ioffe](https://github.com/altairioffe) as a project for [Lighthouse Labs](https://www.lighthouselabs.ca/)
+## Dependencies

+- Node.js
+- Express
+- EJS
+- bcrypt
+- body-parser
+- cookie-session

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `node express_server.js` command.

 ## Contents

 * [express_server.js](/helpers.js):
   * Main server-side code & routing using Node and Express
-  * Secure user authentication, encryption on cookies and user sessions using bcrypt
+  * Secure user authentication & encryption using bcrypt
 * [helpers.js](/helpers.js):
   * Helper functions required by express_server.js
-  * Mainly used for user identification and authentication
+  * Mainly for user identification and authentication
 * [views](/views):
   * Folder containing EJS Templates and Partials
   * Dynamically renders client-side using HTML, CSS, and Javascript, according to routing in express_server.js